 During the notary visit, the notary public will check over the document; verify the identities of everyone present; make sure they are informed about what the document means and are signing willingly; witness the signatures; and lastly officially notarizes the document with their seal and signature.
 The process is usually relatively quick.

 Interested in becoming a notary yourself for some side income?
 Depending on your location, it might not be too difficult to get certified as a notary.
-Check out that idea and other side gig options here.

 Kate is a writer and editor who runs her content and editorial businesses remotely while globetrotting as a digital nomad.
 So far, her laptop has accompanied her to New Zealand, Asia, and around the U.S. (mostly thanks to credit card points).
 Years of research and ghostwriting on personal finance led her to the FI community and co-founding DollarSanity.
 In addition to traveling and outdoor adventure, Kate is passionate about financial literacy, compound interest, and pristine grammar.